At the heart of the community

 HIGH FLATTS

-A tiny, delightful country settlement, High Flatts is a Conservation Area.
-It consists of stone houses and farm buildings around the Quaker Meeting House with a small stone-setted square.
+High Flatts, a picturesque country hamlet, captivates as a designated Conservation Area.
+Characterized by charming stone houses and rustic farm buildings, the Quaker Meeting House forms the centre, surrounded by a quaint small stone-setted square.

 Image of HIGH FLATTS